 Gloves did not exist in the earliest days of baseball.
 Fielders handled the ball bare-handed and the two-handed catch was the norm, as is still the case today in cricket.
 The development of fielding gloves in the late 19th Century introduced a new dimension to the game, by improving fielding significantly and cutting down on hand and finger injuries.
 The earliest gloves were very similar to leather gloves worn today to guard against the cold, but evolved into a purpose-designed piece of equipment in the early 20th Century, with the development of the pocket.
-While gloves were very much optional in the late 19th Century, Denny Lyons, who retired after the 1897 season, is reputed to have been the last man to have played without using one, only starting to do so in 1896.
+While gloves were very much optional in the late 19th Century, Bid McPhee, is reputed to have been the last man to have played without using one, only starting to do so in 1896.

 Until the 1970s, gloves were often made of a very stiff type of leather and had to be broken in and seasoned before they could be used reliably in a game.
 This process included a number of folk recipes, such as soaking in various liquids, rubbing with oils or ointments, and wrapping the crotch around a baseball or other similarly-shaped object to form a good pocket.
 Modern gloves are usually made of supple leather and do not need to be broken in, although most fielders tend to favor a glove they are familiar with, as every glove has its own quirks.

 Until the 1940s, it was a common practice for fielders to leave their gloves lying around their position when they left the field at the end of an inning.
 They would pick them up again when returning to their position after their team's turn at bat had ended.
 Gloves lying on the field were considered a normal obstacle, such as a pebble or the rosin bag, and a ball hitting one remained in play.